pswens/ControlsAssessmentSpecifications/docs/source/Controls3.md

 ### Operations

 1. For each item in `GV12`, identify the means and components for encrypting data in transit.

-2. Compare the output of Operation 1 with `GV5` to check appropriate approved configurations
+2. Compare the output of Operation 1 with `GV5` to check appropriate approved configurations:

    1. Enumerate the data items in `GV12` that are properly configured (M2)
    2. Enumerate the data items in `GV12` that are improperly configured (M3)